 What is the right level of biomass?

-To know what is the right level of biomass, we need to choose a benchmark, or reference point.
-This is difficult because fish stocks change year to year.
-Some years are bumper years for a particular species, because of the combination of rain and temperature and various other factors.
-The next year may be a lean year for the same species.
+To know the right level of biomass, we need to choose a benchmark, or reference point.
+This is difficult because fish stocks change year to year - some years are bumper years for a particular species, because of rain, temperature and other factors - other years may be lean year for the same species.

-The level of biomass required for optimal fishing efficiency is called Biomass: maximum economic yield.
+The level of biomass required for optimal fishing efficiency is called maximum economic yield.

 The ideal is to get the best rate of return on your effort (the most bang for your buck).
 This ideal rate of return is possible when larger amounts of fish are available.
-In general, this requires about 60% of unfished biomass.
+In general, this requires about 60 per cent of unfished biomass.